zaidzamrik/news-scrapper-for-stocks-/README.md

 - "vaderSentiment"
 - "requests"

-Data Sources
+Data Sources:
-This project uses live web data, mainly through APIs and structured public data sources:
+-This project uses live web data, mainly through APIs and structured public data sources:
-SEC company ticker list
+-SEC company ticker list
-NewsAPI
+-NewsAPI
-GDELT
+-GDELT
-Yahoo Finance via yfinance
+-Yahoo Finance via yfinance

 how to run this repositry with thorough stepes
 1.clone the repositry using your terminal